Essential Things to Know About Guinea Pigs

 See our Links & Resources page for trusted suppliers

 C&C & Kavee Cages are the best choice as they provide a little more space (above the minimum).
-The midwest guinea pig habitat is also a good choice for 2 sows as it provides the minimum of 8 sq feet.
-We also like that you can add onto the midwest with a second one making for a nice piggy palace.
+The midwest guinea pig habitat is also a good choice if you purchase two and put them together. .
 Never house piggies in aquariums, multi level rodent cages or rabbit hutches.

-o Cage Bedding: Fleece with an absorbent layer underneath, Kiln Dried Pine, Aspen Shavings, Carefresh (No cedar, cat litter or newspaper) Plush Piggie makes a great cage liner.
+* Cage Bedding: Fleece with an absorbent layer underneath, Kiln Dried Pine, Aspen Shavings, Carefresh (No cedar, cat litter or newspaper) Plush Piggie makes a great cage liner.
+Fleece is the ONLY fabric we recommend as it wicks the urine away from the guinea pigs.
+Other fabrics stay wet and do not keep the piggies dry and clean.
+Puppy pads, newspaper and towels alone are not recommended.

-o Water Bottle or Bowl: if using a bottle, at least one 16-oz bottle for 2 pigs.
-(2 for 2 pigs is great)
+* Water Bottle or Bowl: if using a bottle, at least one 16-oz bottle for 2 pigs.
+(2 for 2 pigs is great).
+Glass water bottles work great, they stay clean and last longer than plastic bottles.

-o Vitamin C Supplement: Oxbow “Cookies”, Vit.
+* Vitamin C Supplement: Oxbow “Cookies”, Vit.
 C Tablets or Liquid (50 mg).
 We like the childlife liquid vitamin C. Administer 1ML per day from a syringe if using liquid.
+DO NOT ADD VITAMIN C TO THE WATER.

 Guinea Pig Ailments & Symptoms